A new clue in the hunt for the missing Fabergé Nécessaire Egg

-The photograph was found and the Fabergé Egg identified by an amateur British researcher named Kellie Bond, a 37-year-old mother from Gloucestershire.
+The photograph was found and the Fabergé Egg identified by an amateur British researcher named Kellie Bond.
 Kellie came across the image one evening after putting her children to bed and scrolling through images on the internet.
 The shot shows a group of Russian treasures, including on the left the missing Imperial Fabergé Egg.
 In the centre is an Imperial gold chalice of 1791 commissioned by Catherine the Great Empress of Russia.

 Fabergé’s jewelled Imperial Easter Eggs are masterpieces of the goldsmith’s art; relics of a vanished Empire where craftsmanship flourished under the very highest levels of patronage.
 The Imperial Russian goldsmith Carl Fabergé was commissioned by Emperor Alexander III to supply an Easter Egg every year as a gift for his consort Marie Feodorovna.
 After his death the tradition was continued by his son Emperor Nicholas II.
 Fabergé was then required to make two Eggs every year, one as a gift for his mother the dowager Empress Marie and another for his consort Alexandra Feodorovna.
 The Imperial Easter Eggs were Fabergé’s most important and demanding commissions.
 They are a combination of peerless craftsmanship and inventive design.